PlaidCloud/website/content/en/docs/tasks/manage-kubernetes-objects/imperative-command.md

 ---
-title: Managing Kubernetes Objects Using Imperative Commands
+title: Managing PlaidCloud Objects Using Imperative Commands
 content_type: task
 weight: 30
 ---

 <!-- overview -->
-Kubernetes objects can quickly be created, updated, and deleted directly using imperative commands built into the `kubectl` command-line tool.
+PlaidCloud objects can quickly be created, updated, and deleted directly using imperative commands built into the `kubectl` command-line tool.
 This document explains how those commands are organized and how to use them to manage live objects.